agmunozs/PyCPT/README.md

 ## Installation Instructions
 See the [wiki](https://github.com/agmunozs/PyCPT/wiki) for detailed instructions

+It might be useful to use the provided iri-dev.yml conda environment file.
+If so, just follow the usual approach: conda env create -f iri-dev.yml

 ## Disclaimer
 PyCPT is provided on an ‘as is’ basis and the user assumes responsibility for its use.
 The authors have relinquished control of the information and no longer has responsibility to protect the integrity, confidentiality, or availability of the information.
 Any claims against the International Research Institute for Climate and Society (IRI) stemming from the use of any GitHub-related project will be governed by all applicable Federal law.
 Any reference to specific commercial products, processes, or services by service mark, trademark, manufacturer, or otherwise, does not constitute or imply their endorsement, recommendation or favoring by the IRI, the Earth Institute or Columbia University.
 The IRI seal and logo, or the seal and logo of any Columbia University institute, center, laboratory or group, shall not be used in any manner to imply endorsement of any commercial product or activity.